f5alliances/ansible-use-cases-101/2.0-disable-pool-member/README2.md

 [student1@ansible ~]$ ansible-playbook disable-pool-member.yml
 ```

-Be sure to `enable` what you have disbled in the previous action.
+Be sure to `enable` what you have disabled in the previous action.

 # Verifying the Solution